 Electrical Muscle Stimulation (EMS)

-EMS units run a light electrical current through the treatment area, stimulating the production of enkephalins and endorphins, naturally occurring substances that act like morphine in their ability to reduce pain.
+EMS units run a light electrical current through the treatment area, stimulating the production of enkephalins and endorphins, naturally occurring substances that can dramatically reduce pain.
 When electrical stimulation is used to produce muscle contraction it also increases blood flow to the area, alleviating tissue hypoxia, and can help relax chronically tight musculature and reduce muscle spasm.

 What you eat makes a huge difference in how you feel and how you heal.
 We look at how simple dietary changes can reduce your body’s inflammation, aid healing processes, as well as help with energy levels and hormone balance.
 We have select supplements in stock as well, the ones we ourselves take and feel good about recommending.